Antigua: Slavery

 By the mid-1770s, the number of slaves had increased to 37,500, up from 12,500 in 1713.
 The white population, in contrast, had fallen from 5,000 to below 3,000.
 The slaves lived in wretched and overcrowded conditions and could be mistreated or even killed by their owners with impunity.
 The Slave Act of 1723 made arbitrary murder of slaves a crime, but did not do much to ease their lives.

 Unrest against enslavement among the island's enslaved population became increasingly common.
-In 1729, a man named Hercules was hung, drawn and quartered and three others were burnt alive, for conspiring to kill the slave owner Nathaniel Crump and his family.
+In 1729, a man named Hercules was hanged, drawn and quartered and three others were burnt alive, for conspiring to kill the slave owner Nathaniel Crump and his family.
 In 1736, an enslaved man called "Prince Klaas" (whose slave name was Court) allegedly planned to incite a slave rebellion on the island.
 Court was crowned "King of the Coromantees" in a pasture outside the capital of St. John's.
 The coronation appeared to be just a colourful spectacle but was, for the enslaved people, a ritual declaration of war on the colonists.
 From information obtained from other slaves, the colonists discovered the plot and implemented a brutal crackdown on suspected rebels.
 Prince Klaas and four accomplices were caught and executed on the breaking wheel.
 (However, some doubts exist about Court's guilt.)
 Six of the rebels were hanged in chains and starved to death, and another 58 were burnt at the stake.
 The site of these executions is now the Antiguan Recreation Ground.

 The American War of Independence in the late 18th century disrupted the Caribbean sugar trade.
 At the same time, public opinion in Great Britain gradually turned against slavery.
 "Traveling ... at slavery's end, [Joseph] Sturge and [Thomas] Harvey (1838 ...) found few married slaves residing together or even on the same estate.
 Slaveholders often counted as 'married' only those slaves with mates on the estate."
 Great Britain abolished the slave trade in 1807, and all existing slaves were emancipated in 1834.